raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 To run Scheme virtual machines without `std` and `alloc` features, you might initialize the virtual machines with custom sets of primitive sets.

 In the following Rust program, you use an in-memory I/O device for communication between Rust and Scheme.
-And, you disable all the other primitives using `Void` data structures that do not run any real operations.
+And, you disable all the other primitives using `Void` interfaces that do not run any real operations.

 ```rust
 #![no_std]